stinson122/lbyarch_mp2/readme.md

 ***
 <p>When you have excecuted the exe file it will first ask you to choose the size of the vector, the sizes being 2^20, 2^24 and 2^29.</p>
 <p>The user must input the corresponding letter for the size of the vector.
-If the user entered a character not recognized by the porgram, it will automatically set the size of the vector to 2^20 as seen in the image below.</p>
+If the user entered an invalid input, it will automatically set the size of the vector to 2^20 as seen in the image below.</p>

 **Image of the size selection:**
 ![Logo](Images/MPpic1.png)